 However, among the possible variants of targets, there are no extremists and criminals.
 The list contains "foreign intelligence agency," "foreign government entity," as well as "system administrator or comparable technical target."

+Perhaps terrorists and potentially dangerous targets can be referred to "other."
 Nevertheless, this list clearly indicates the priority targets of CIA cyber operations.